joeappleton18/web-dev-2022-notes/sessions/week_8/README.md

 # Week 8 - Firebase Authentication and  Custom Hooks

 This week, for me, is the most exciting session to deliver.
 I going to be introducing you to the wonderful, time and cost saving world, of serverless systems.
 In doing so, we are going to be using a authentication service offered by Firebase .
 This will allow users to sign up and log into our application.
 Crucially, we will now be able to lock sections of our application down.
+We'll be answering the following question:

+**How can I authenticate my react applications allowing users to sign in using a range of different methods (facebook, email, gmail)?**

-This week, I encourage you to follow through the video which will guid in the process of connecting react up to third party serverless providers.  **It's long**, and I don't expect you to complete this video in one sitting.
+This week, **I encourage you to follow through the video which will guid in the process of connecting react up to third party serverless providers**.  **It's long**, and I don't expect you to complete this video in one sitting.
 Ensure you use the notes to support you, when you are watching the video.

 <iframe src="https://solent.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=bf80fe40-5746-4bd9-8abc-ac7a00d594c0&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>